User Module

 return False

-Make a HTML form to send commands from Web browser:
+Create an HTML form to send commands from a web browser:

 <form>